How to Build Your First Gaming PC (2026)

 Step 4: Install the SSD

 M.2 NVMe SSDs are now the standard for modern builds — they slot directly into the motherboard with no cables needed.
+My first build used a Samsung 970 Pro NVMe and the difference in load times vs a traditional hard drive is night and day.

 - Find the M.2 slot on your motherboard (usually near the CPU, labeled M.2_1)